rajthay/precision-100-framework/README.md

 ```

 The above steps, ofcourse, assumes that the [prerequisite](#prerequisites) components are already installed and configured with their default values

+### A simple demo
+When executing the framework with default project as [above](#quick-usage), the simple-demo project is run.
+It executes a demo migration, no records are actually migrated but it serves the purpose of checking if all the [prerequisite](#prerequisites) components are installed and configured properly.

+The ['longer example'](#a-longer-example) and the ['longer longer example'](#a-longer-longer-example) examples provide more details about the working of the framework.

 The default values when installing the application is as follows,

 1. ORACLE_HOME = `/usr/lib/oracle/18.3/client64/`